Optimal control with reset-renewable resources: Determining the Reachable Set without expanding the state space.

-{\bf{Acknowledgments:}} The authors would like to thank Richard Tsai and Yanina Landa, whose work on visibility and surveillance-evasion problems (joint with Ryo Takei) served as a starting point for this paper.
-The authors are grateful to them for formulating the problem in section \ref{visibility} and for many motivating discussions.
+{\bf{Acknowledgments:}} The authors would like to thank Professor R. Tsai and Dr. Y. Landa, whose work on visibility and surveillance-evasion problems (joint with Ryo Takei) served as a starting point for this paper.
+The authors are grateful to them for helping to formulate the problem in section \ref{visibility} and for many motivating discussions.
 The authors are also grateful to Ajeet Kumar, whose source code developed in \cite{KumarVlad} served as a starting point for our implementation described in section \ref{s:continuous_reset}.
 RT would also like to thank Professors S. Osher and C. Tomlin for their encouragement and hospitality during the course of this work.